sergey0222/SEC-Financial-Statement-Data-Sets-Tools/README.md

 - Datasets\Explore - the output of Explore mudule
 - Datasets\Reindexed - reindexed dataset files
 - Datasets\Filter_1 - files after applying filter datasets_filter_1 (see details in the module itself)
+- Datasets\other - output of some smaller modules